aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/asn/hyperlinkaddress/_index.md

 ---
 title: HyperlinkAddress
 second_title: Aspose.Tasks for .NET API Reference
-description: The title of the hyperlink associated with an assignment.
+description: The address for a hyperlink associated with assignment.
 type: docs
 weight: 290
 url: /net/aspose.tasks/asn/hyperlinkaddress/
 ---
 ## Asn.HyperlinkAddress field

-The title of the hyperlink associated with an assignment.
+The address for a hyperlink associated with assignment.

 ```csharp
 public static readonly Key<string, AsnKey> HyperlinkAddress;
 ```

+### Remarks

+The full address (Hyperlink Href in Microsoft Project) of the hyperlink is a concatenation of HyperlinkAddress and HyperlinkSubAddress.

 ### Examples